PokemonGo-Enhanced/Enhanced-Backend/FEATURES.md

 Don't worry, we can iterate quickly on that.
 Just need to get the first version unleashed.

+I did mark some things with asterisks, consider those nice-to-haves-but-rather-sooner-than-later.

 ## In-app Only

 - [x] Always hit perfect spinning pokeballs